YannDubs/website_old/_resources/res_generalML.md

     * Reference book to use a refresher for those who already understand of the concepts.
     * To get a probabilistic view of some concepts you already know.
     * Instructors that want a book as a supplement to their class.
 + Notes : famous as a reference book.
++ Level : Intermediate - Advanced.
 + [Link](https://www.amazon.com/Machine-Learning-Probabilistic-Perspective-Computation/dp/0262018020/ref=cm_cr_arp_d_product_top?ie=UTF8){:.mdLink}
 + Price : ~90$